sarathsasidharan/fabric-launcher/docs/load_data_scalable.md

 # Load Data - Scheduled

 With Data Factory Data Pipelines, fabric provides you with a scalable and easy-to-use orchestration engine.
 Due to its SaaS nature, the engine decides how many resources to use providing you the necessary speed to load data.
 Data Pipelines  provide options for re-use by having parameters that help to create dynamic pipelines.
 Want to use pre-built pipelines for loading data, Fabric provides you with [templates](https://learn.microsoft.com/en-us/fabric/data-factory/templates) that can be leveraged.
 These templates cover common scenarios which are used to load data from different sources.

+## Metadata Driven Load
+In any organization, you will have a lot of data sources and tables/files within these sources which need to be imported to your storage.
+Creating a single pipeline per table/file is a nightmare to manage and duplication of work.
+Data Pipelines provides you the option to get rid of this.
+By parameterizing these table/file names you no longer have to create hundreds of pipelines.
+Using [Lookup activity](https://learn.microsoft.com/en-us/fabric/data-factory/lookup-activity) you can create a configuration file/table in a database where you could define the metadata of these objects.